Jack Mantle: Victoria Cross

-This was only the second occasion that the Victoria Cross has been awarded for action in the United Kingdom.
+The recommendation for the decoration was approved by Admiral Sir William James, the Commander-in-Chief, Portsmouth and was presented to his parents, John and Jeannie Mantle, by King George VI at Buckingham Palace in June 1941.
+It is the only occasion that the Victoria Cross has been awarded for action in British territorial waters.
+Mantle is buried at the Royal Naval Cemetery on the Isle of Portland, in the Church of England Portion, Grave 672.

 Legacy

-The Yeovil Sea Cadet unit carries the name T. S. Mantle V. C. in his honour.
+The Yeovil Sea Cadet unit carries the name T. S. Mantle V. C. in his honour, and holds his Victoria Cross medal on display at their unit.

 A brass memorial detailing the incident and honouring Mantle can be found in Southampton Maritime Museum.
 It is placed to the left of the main entrance doors.
 This memorial was originally situated in 'Jack's Corner' at the City's Central Sports Centre – the name remains as a children's play area.

-Mantle's VC and other medals are on loan to the Royal Naval Museum in Portsmouth.
+An inscribed stone tablet in memory of Mantle is at the Nothe Fort in Weymouth.
+It was unveiled in June 1987 at the 11th reunion of Foylebank Association.

 In 2021, Mantle was remembered in the form of a new, permanent Portland stone memorial plinth, plaque and bench, overlooking Chesil Beach.
 This is situated opposite the Heights Hotel, Portland, Dorset.